A federal government Website managed by the U.S. Department of Health and Human Services

 Vaccines to Prevent HPV

-Very rarely, a pregnant woman with genital HPV can pass HPV to her baby during delivery.
-In these cases, the child can develop warts in the throat, a condition called Recurrent Respiratory Papillomatosis (RRP).
+Very rarely, a pregnant woman with genital warts from HPV can pass the HPV infection to her baby during delivery.
+When that happens, the baby can develop warts in the throat (known as Juvenile-Onset Recurrent Respiratory Papillomatosis or JORRP).